Spin-spin entanglement in diffractive heavy quark production

 Next, we test the CHSH inequality.
 With the help of (\ref{id1}) and (\ref{id2}), it is easy to check that the three eigenvalues of the matrix $(C^T)^{\cal T} C^T$ are \beq \mu_1= 1, \qquad \mu_2=\mu_3 = (C_{nn}^T)^2. \eeq Therefore, the CHSH inequality is violated as long as $C_{nn}^T<0$, which is remarkably the same condition as for nonvanishing entanglement.
 This coincidence can be attributed to the identities (\ref{id1}) and (\ref{id2}).
 In particular, when $C_{nn}^T=-1$ where $\mu_1+\mu_2=2$, the inequality is maximally violated.
 We therefore find that, even in the transversely polarized case, entanglement necessarily entails Bell nonlocality and vice versa.
 This is in sharp contrast to the situation in the one-gluon exchange \cite{Qi:2025onf}, or more generally, in typical two-qubit problems where Bell nonlocality is more nontrivial to realize than entanglement.

 According to Gisin's theorem \cite{Gisin:1991vpb}, for any two-qubit system that is a pure entangled state, the Bell-CHSH inequality is violated.
 Indeed, in the longitudinally polarized case, the density matrix satisfies the pure state condition $(\rho^L)^2=\rho^L$.
 However, the transverse density matrix $\rho^T$ does not in general represents a pure state since $(\rho^T)^2\neq \rho^T$.
 The equality holds only if $C_{nn}=-1$, in which case the state becomes pure and maximally entangled (\ref{pure}).
 This is depicted in Fig.~\ref{venn} (bottom), to be compared with the nesting structure for generic two-qubit systems (top).
-The peculiarity of the present system is unmistakable.